Alex Goot: Biography and career

 Goot first recorded his music and videos for many years in his home studio in Poughkeepsie, he moved in early February 2015, immediately after his European tour in January 2015, to Los Angeles.

 Goot has made several videos in collaboration with other artists such as We Are the in Crowd, Kurt Hugo Schneider, Megan Nicole, Sam Tsui and Against the Current.

 Goot has released four volumes of Songs I Wish I Wrote with most of the versions of his channel on YouTube.

 Personal life

-Alexander Gut was born in Wisconsin, and he grew up in Vermont and New York state.
+Alexander Goot was born in Wisconsin, and he grew up in Vermont and New York state.
 He became engaged to his girlfriend of two years, Elle Fowler, on July 3, 2015.
 Alex proposed on the beach, wrote the song "Unstoppable" about her, and played it during the proposal.
 On June 19, 2016, Goot and Elle Fowler married in Bacara Resort & Spa in Santa Barbara, California.
 On June 21, 2018, they announced the birth of their son, James Alexander Goot.
+On April 4, 2022, they announced the birth of their second son, Scott William Goot.
+In February 2025, the birth of their daughter Juliette Claire was announced.